 Oh my God, did I really write that?

-Nicole Bianchi, from the Writing Cooperative, recommends a couple that are new to me.
+Nicole Bianchi, from the Writing Cooperative, recommends a couple that is new to me.
 I loved the look of the Cliché Finder but I couldn’t get it to work.
 Perhaps it doesn’t understand Australian.
 Thumbs down.

 Her other recommendation is Readable which scores your writing using the Flesch-Kincaid Grade Level.
 I scored a B on my first try, sadly.
 Too many syllables.
 A few changes and I scored an A. I liked this app, but it doesn’t seem to know what an adverb is.
 Or is that me?

 My favourite is the Hemingway Editor.
 Borrowing the reputation of the great American journalist and author, Ernest Hemingway, for its name, this app analyses your writing for simplicity, readability, passive voice and adverbs. (‘The road to hell is paved with adverbs’, author Stephen King.)
 The app also gives you a readability score out of 10 using the Flesch-Kincaid Grade Level.

 If motivation is your problem, NY Book Editors has some ideas.
 750 words is an app designed to get you to ‘do your words’ daily (read about this at Julie Cameron’s Morning Pages).
 Prepare to be shocked.
 This app tracks your writing habits in black and white.
 It shows when you proceed and when you get stuck and (I love this) analyses your feelings, topics, mindset and concerns.

 If you have been to one of my Writing Hackathons, you’ll know we use an app that helps us to stay focused, called Focus Keeper (it used to be called Pomodoro, which is much more poetic, if obscure).
 Write in 25-minute sprints and then reset your intention in the five-minute break.
 It’s a surprisingly effective way to get words on the page.